djangoaddicts/django-signalcontrol/docs/source/about.rst

 Requirements & Dependencies
 ---------------------------

-django-signalcontrol is built on Python 3.6.x and Django 2.2.x.
+django-signalcontrol is built on Python 3.x and Django=> 2.2.
 For a full list of packages and requirements, please see the requirements.txt file.

 https://github.com/davidslusser/django-signalcontrol/blob/master/requirements.txt